abr-designs/global-game-jam-24/BrennanNotes.md

  - Added slight spotlight for windows (starts toggled off but you can turn in on in a scene by checking it)
 	- also added a decal-based option that can be enabled on the Window prefab
  - Made scoring text easier to see
+	- Changed negative point popups to red
+	- Adding a grid system to ensure popups spread out when stacked in the same area
  - Changed fonts on labels and buttons
  - Throwing reworked
 	- Now the held object is set to kinematic with collisions disabled and follows the left hand transform in the update